Temperature problems for poly welders in open cut mines

 Realising that all OEM’s butt welding machines are prone to high-temperature problems, the team saw this as an opportunity to get ahead of the game.
 Within a few weeks, numerous designs were already on trial and tests completed for a solution.
 A new hydraulic fan cooling system was implemented to deliver the required machine temperature for extreme environments.
 The fan will immediately rev to max RPM with the PLC kicking in to calculate the optimal speed required for cooling.
 Within 4 weeks of successful testing, the new feature not only became standard on all future PolyForce units – but was retro-fitted on-site to an existing machine, which now operates where others fear to tread.
 This type of commitment is just one of the many examples of partnerships Worldpoly builds with poly welders across the globe to deliver next level value.

-Contact our team to discuss butt welding equipment for your operations.
+Contact our team to discuss your poly welding operations today.